nathan-standafer/agentic_ai_trip_planner/crewai/basic_trip_planner_crew/basic_trip_planner.md

 The agents can be kicked off by running ```crewai run``` from the terminal

+Note:  CrewAI will automatically utilize UV behingd the scenes.
+If I activate the UV environment created for teh OpenAI Agents SDK, it seem to conflice with crew.
+I think the best approach is to not manualy activate the UV environment and let crew take care of it.

 After running the agents, here is the final output:

 ## Detailed Itinerary for a Vacation to Tokyo, Japan